-- Volume – There are some great resources like Nomics and CoinGecko that can give you clear information on how much of any particular crypto has traded on the various cryptocurrency exchanges over the last 24 hours.
+- Volume – There are some great resources like CoinGecko that can give you clear information on how much of any particular crypto has traded on the various cryptocurrency exchanges over the last 24 hours.
 This is important because greater volume can mean both faster trades and also better prices.

 - Fees – As with everything else in the finance world, you need to keep an eye on whether you will incur a trading fee or any other charges.
 The fees incurred can vary greatly between different exchanges.
 Some of the larger exchanges offer discounted fees on more common types of cryptocurrency.
 Knowing what you want to trade and what kinds of fees others charge can make or break this decision on which trading platform to use.

 - User Interface – This might seem extremely low on your priority list, but an easy-to-use and highly-detailed user interface can tell you a lot about the digital currency exchange you’re working with.
 The more details it provides on each trade, the more peace of mind you’ll have on how your funds are moving around.
 And if you don’t understand how an exchange works after you’ve spent a bit of time looking at it, you probably shouldn’t be using it at all.